bitsblocks/crypto-facts/index.md

 ## Pump and Dump, Wash Trades, Spoofing - Illegal & Criminal Crypto Price Manipulations

 Crypto eco-system includes thousands of chat rooms where cryptocrazies scheme daily to manipulate crypto prices: pump and dump; wash trades; spoofing; etc. All practices that are officially ILLEGAL/CRIMINAL.
-Mother Of All Scams.
-So why is SEC asleep at the wheel & does nothing?
+Mother of all scams.
+So why is SEC asleep at the wheel and does nothing?
 -- [5 Feb 2018](https://twitter.com/Nouriel/status/960549656584433664)

-Another Whalepool recording scheming manipulation of crypto-currencies.
-A trader admitted personally to me: "it is not "illegal" to front run and pump and dump as these are not "securities" & thus not subject to securities laws".
+Another whalepool recording scheming manipulation of crypto-currencies.
+A trader admitted personally to me: "it is not "illegal" to front run and pump and dump as these are not "securities" and thus not subject to securities laws".
 What a sleazy chutzpah!
 -- [5 May 2018](https://twitter.com/Nouriel/status/993015916781686784)